Past

 How?

 TAP Druid Hill is bringing together diverse neighborhood groups to shape the future of transportation around and access to Druid Hill Park.
-By studying how people relate to our historic green space, engaging residents to redesign the highways as neighborhood-serving streets, and creating public art for pedestrian safety, we can begin making a positive impact now while planning long term, permanent park access improvements for the future.
+By studying how people relate to our historic green space, engaging residents to redesign the highways as neighborhood-serving streets, and creating public art and events for pedestrian safety, we can begin making a positive impact now while planning long term, permanent park access improvements for the future.

 PARK Study

-Public Art
+Public Art & Events

 Complete Streets